Or search by topic

 The rule for generating the squareflake fractal curve is to replace each line segment by the zig-zag curve shown above on the right, called the generator.
 Notice that the generator is made up of $8$ line segments, each one quarter the original length.

-[If you want to draw fractals for yourself click on Notes to see the Logo program which was used to draw this fractal and for information about downloading a free version of Logo.
+[If you want to draw fractals for yourself click here to see the Logo program which was used to draw this fractal and for information about downloading a free version of Logo.

 See First Forward for a twelve part series introducing Logo programming for beginners.]